Contact Us

 Ruth Isabel is a single mother of four.
 And is a two-time graduate of Mi Esperanza.
 Ruth first completed the computer tech course in 2017.
 The following year, she completed the beauty course.

-Ruth finished high school when she was 17 years old.
+Ruth finished high school at the age of 17.
 Immediately after graduating, she had her first child.
 As a young mother, her priorities changed.
 College became a distant dream.

 RUTH ISABEL AT A GLANCE